frank-shema/SBAS/README.md

 ## Security

-- All endpoints except `/api/auth/*`, Swagger UI, and H2 console are secured
+- All endpoints except `/api/auth/*` and Swagger UI are secured
 - JWT tokens are required in the `Authorization` header for secured endpoints
 - Passwords are hashed using BCrypt
 - Two roles are supported: OWNER and ACCOUNTANT